Skip to Content

 Pillar 1 has not progressed, largely because of objections from the U.S., which is home to the majority of the multinational enterprises likely to be subject to additional tax under Pillar 1.
 In the absence of any foreseeable international consensus on Pillar 1, Canada is one of the countries that has enacted its own domestic digital services tax (as discussed below).

-Pillar 2 – Global minimum tax
+Pillar 2 – Global Minimum Tax

 The objective of Pillar 2 is to ensure that large multinational enterprises are subject to a minimum effective tax rate of at least 15% on worldwide income.
 The purpose of this is two-fold: first, it disincentivizes multinationals from shifting profits to low tax jurisdictions, and second, it discourages countries from adopting low tax regimes to attract such profits.